filipealmeida/probespawner/README.md

 Field | Description
 --- | ---
-command | Set this to the command you want to execute every cycle
+command | Set this to the command you want to execute every cycle regexp | Named groups regex, python style, to parse and name your fields metrics | List of group names which are metrics.
+A document/JSON entry per metric will be generated.

 ### Top specific
 Field | Description